-ICH Q3D Guideline elemental impurity testing and toxicological risk assessment supporting your implementation of elemental impurity programs
+ICH Q3D Guideline elemental impurity testing services for pharmaceuticals and toxicological risk assessment to support the implementation or maintenance of your elemental impurity programs

 ICH Q3D promotes a risk-based approach to assessing the presence of elemental impurities in drug products and focusses on the assessment of actual toxicological risk to the patient as it relates to the relevant route of administration for a given drug product.
 The Guideline includes three parts: the evaluation of the toxicity data for potential elemental impurities; the establishment of a Permitted Daily Exposure (PDE) value for each element of toxicological concern; and, the application of a risk-based approach to control elemental impurities.

 Our elemental impurities experts and toxicologists can help you to develop a compliance strategy to achieve successful implementation of ICH Q3D requirements.
 Intertek's teams facilitate the process through the design of tailored analytical programs based on wide experience of pharmaceutical impurity analysis and in-depth knowledge of elemental impurity testing and the ICH Q3D guideline, along with years of experience in conducting toxicological risk assessments.
 We can provide screening studies and data to aid risk assessment, if this does not already exist, or develop and validate methods tailored to the clients’ specific products.